 16 FLA.
 CONST. art.
 X, s.
 11; s.
 253.12(2), F.S.; see also Fla.
 Admin.
 Code R. 18-21.003(54).
 The rule defines public interest as meaning "demonstrable environmental, social, and economic benefits which would accrue to the public at large as a result of a proposed action, and which would clearly exceed all demonstrable environmental, social, and economic costs of the proposed action.
-In determining the public interest in a request for use, sale, lease, or transfer of interest in sovereignty lands or severance of materials from sovereignty lands, the board shall consider the ultimate project and purpose to be served by said use, sale, lease, or transfer of lands or materials."
+In determining the public interest in a request for use, sale, lease, or transfer of interest in sovereignty lands, the board shall consider the ultimate project and purpose to be served by said use, sale, lease, or transfer of lands or materials."
 Fla.
 Admin.
 Code R. 18-21.003(54).